 The contribution policy is set by the Code.
-The District's contractually required contribution rate for fiscal year ended June 30, 2020 was 33.45% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the District were \$6,452,502 for the year ended June 30, 2020.
+The District's contractually required contribution rate for fiscal year ended June 30, 2021 was 33.69% of covered payroll, which includes 0.18% for the Act 5 defined contribution plan members, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the pension plan from the District were \$6,308,235 for the year ended June 30, 2021.